+The annual open call welcomes all applications within Forte’s overall responsibilities of health, working life and welfare.
 The purpose of the annual open call is to enable researchers to analyse and contribute to the understanding of a specific research area or question.
 Projects are prioritised based on the scientific quality of the research proposal as well as its potential to achieve societal impact in a short or long term perspective.

 Types of grants

 Project grants provide funding for individual research projects and are awarded for a maximum of 3 years.
 The grant is open to researchers with a minimum requirement of a PhD.

 Junior researcher grants